11 Important Legal Considerations When Buying A Home

 Nearly every contract for the sale of a home includes a provision for a home inspection before the contract is considered binding.
 Make sure your agent or attorney inserts a clause about this in your contract.
 This allows you, the buyer, the right to hire a home inspector to view and inspect the home (inside and out) to look for potential problems.

-If your inspector finds problems, your attorney can then ask the sellers to make the needed repairs for the sale to go forward.
+If your inspector finds problems, your attorney or agent can then ask the sellers to make the needed repairs for the sale to go forward.
 There may need to be further negotiation at this point.
 If the seller does not want to make repairs, you could counter with a lower purchase price.

 6. Meeting Contingencies